emakina-cee-oss/react-cli/README.md

 ## Styles (SCSS)
 By default the support for SCSS is enabled and we recommend to use it.

-Just add a .scss instead of a .css file for your components.
+Just import a .scss file into your component and Webpack will do the job.
-The SCSS files are watched and compiles to a CSS file right next to it.
-As components still import the CSS all the styles will be part of the application.

 ### Variables and Tools
 Variables, Settings and tools which can be used by all components are placed in `./src/scss`.